DongzeHE/scpca-docs/docs/merged_objects.md

 ### SingleCellExperiment cell metrics

-Cell metrics calculated from the RNA-seq expression data are stored as a `DataFrame` in the `colData` slot, where row names are the cell barcode prefixed with the originating library id, e.g. `SCPCL000000-{barcode}`.
+Cell metrics calculated from the RNA-seq expression data are stored as a `DataFrame` in the `colData` slot, where row names are the cell barcode prefixed with the originating library ID, e.g. `SCPCL000000-{barcode}`.
 This `DataFrame` also contains additional sample metadata information stored in the `colData` slot for all projects that do not contain multiplexed libraries.
 Read more about the included sample metadata in the [`Sample metadata` section](#singlecellexperiment-sample-metadata),